Integral graphs obtained by dual Seidel switching: Concluding remarks

-Note that Theorem 2 exhaust all involutions of the Odd graphs that interchange only non-adjacent vertices, while Theorem 1 gives an example of such an involution of the Star graph.
+Note that Theorem \ref{TOt} exhaust all involutions of the Odd graphs that interchange only non-adjacent vertices, while Theorem \ref{TStar} with Corollary \ref{inv1Star} and Corollary \ref{invStar} give examples of two such involutions of the Star graph.
+The bipartite double of the Odd graph is known as the doubled Odd graph (see \cite[p.
+259]{BCN89}).
+In this paper, in view of Theorem \ref{CommonBD} and Theorem \ref{sameKC}, we have actually found all the graphs whose bipartite double is isomorphic to the doubled Odd graph (in other words, whose Kronecker cover is isomorphic to the doubled Odd graph).
+Let us mention here the paper \cite{Dam06}, which is closely related to this paper and where graphs with the same spectrum as a distance-regular graph were studied.
+In particular, the authors of \cite{Dam06} found an infinite family of graphs with the same spectrum of a doubled Odd graph.

 We are wondering if the dual Seidel switching can be fruitfully applied to other known 4-regular graphs.
+Let us mention that the full automoprhism group of the Star graph is known from \cite{F06}.

+Finally, we point out that Theorem \ref{basis} gives a basis for the $-m$-eigenspace of the Odd graph $O_{m+1}$, which is of interest by itself.